gideonrynn/budg-it-tracker-hw18/README.md

 # Usage

 The Budg-It tracker will allow a user to track budget both online and offline.
-For example, if a user is without a connection when traveling, deposits and expenses will be saved offline, and the total will be populated when the apps connects at a later time or date to maintain an accurate account of their budget.
+For example, if a user loses internet access when traveling, deposits and expenses will be saved offline, and the total will be populated when the apps connects at a later time or date to maintain an accurate account of their budget.

 # Technologies